alexmuindu/Street_food/README.md

 ## License

-The  application has been distributed under mit license.
+The  application has been distributed under MIT license.

 ```
 Copyright 2023 Alex wambua